TEE is not a Healer: Rollback-Resistant Reliable Storage (Extended Version)

-Our protocol only allows for replicas to increase the value of $\State.\Tsvar$ (line~\ref{alg:line:tsvalset-a1}), so replica $p$ must have $\State.\Tsvar \ge x$ after it responds to $\wrq$, which must be before $\wrq$ completes.
-Since $\rdq$ starts after $\wrq$ completes, then $p$ must respond to $\rdq$ after $\wrq$ finishes.
-Since $p$ stores its state in non-volatile storage and does not roll back, it must have $\State.\Tsvar \ge x$ when it responds to $\rdq$ and therefore, $\rdq$ receives a response containing $\State.\Tsvar \ge x$. \end{proof}
+Our protocol only allows replicas to increase the value of $\State.\Tsvar$ during normal execution (line~\ref{alg:line:tsvalset-a1}), so replica $p$ must have $\State.\Tsvar \ge x$ after it responds to $\wrq$.
+Since $\rdq$ starts after $\wrq$ completes, $p$ must respond to $\rdq$ after $\wrq$ completes.
+Thus, $p$ must have $\State.\Tsvar \ge x$ when it responds to $\rdq$, so $\rdq$ receives a response containing $\State.\Tsvar \ge x$. \end{proof}